Dismiss Modal

 • Eat well.
 People with poor diets have a greater risk for these cancers.
 It's important to eat a healthy diet focused on plant-based foods.
 Eat plenty of fruits, vegetables, and whole grains.
 Limit processed foods, sugary drinks, and red meats.

 • Stay at a healthy weight.
 Extra weight is linked to oral cancer.
-Ask your healthcare provider what a healthy weight is for you.
+Ask your doctor what a healthy weight is for you.
 They can help you reach your goal weight.

-• Have your dentures correctly fitted.
+• Have your dentures correctly fitted and get regular dental checkups.
 Dentures that rub the inside of the cheeks or the tongue can cause irritation that changes the cells of the mouth.
 This may lead to an increased risk for cancer over time.
 All denture wearers should remove and clean their dentures every night and have them regularly checked by a dentist.
 Everyone should get regular dental care.

-If you’re at risk for oral cancer, your healthcare provider can suggest resources to help.
+If you’re at risk for oral cancer, your doctor can suggest resources to help.
 Making changes can be hard, but you don’t have to make them alone.
-Your provider can help you find a counselor or self-help group in your area.
+Your doctor can help you find a counselor or self-help group in your area.
 You’ll connect with other people who have been able to make these changes.
 Ask them for ideas about what worked for them.

-Your healthcare provider can also check your mouth for oral cancer.
+Your doctor can also check your mouth for oral cancer.
 This can help find oral cancer in its early stages, when it’s small and easiest to treat.

 Featured in